 Asynchronous delivery of online courses means that students do the work of the course—such as accessing lecture content, submitting assignments, participating in discussions, and taking online quizzes—at different times.
 Asynchronous courses usually have due dates that provide students with a window of time to complete the assigned work.
 Asynchronous delivery is the most common way to offer online courses and addresses issues related to access, equity, and student preference.

-By contrast, synchronous delivery of online courses means that students must meet in a virtual space, such as Collaborate Ultra, on specific days and times.
+By contrast, synchronous delivery of online courses means that students must meet in a virtual space, such as Zoom, on specific days and times.
 In a real-time, synchronous virtual environment, students can run into all sorts of issues, such as trouble logging into the session or audio problems, which can be frustrating for students and difficult for instructors to troubleshoot.
 However, some activities, such as group project work and virtual office hours, can be done very effectively in a synchronous format.

 Blended or hybrid courses are courses in which seat time has been reduced by 21–99%.
 “Blended” and “hybrid” are terms that are often used interchangeably, but in the professional field, “blended” is the preferred term.
 UWM provides three different “levels” of blended courses to indicate how much of the course is offered online.
 When blended courses are posted in the official schedule of classes, students have a sense of how much of the course will be face-to-face (F2F) and how much will be online.
 Blended courses are often considered to be “the best of both worlds” because instructors can incorporate the most effective practices of the face-to-face and online modalities.